Increased AML Risks In The Real Estate Sector

 Equally serious, if it occurs, is the fact that the property is purchased without paying the tax and fiscal obligations connected with the transfer of the property from the seller to the buyer.
 In some jurisdictions, to counter this practice, to ensure the actual payment of taxes, the tax authorities declare real estate agents as tax substitutes, i.e., subjects delegated by the State to collect a fixed percentage of the total amount generated on their behalf by the sale.
 The quantity will then be paid to the Treasury, so the real estate agent replaces the taxpayer.

 There is also the initiative, which has been dominating the international market scenarios for some time now, to be able to buy a house with the Blockchain electronic money transfer system, specifically using cryptocurrencies in Bitcoin.
 The first case dates back to purchasing a property in 2017 in Essex in the UK.
-After this fact, this practice has gradually become more widespread.
+After this, this practice gradually became more widespread.

 Measures to Prevent AML Risks in the Real Estate Sector